breun/crac-demo/README.md

         --cap-add=SYS_PTRACE \
         --rm \
         --name crac-demo-checkpoint \
+        --publish 8080:8080 \
+        --volume $PWD/crac-files:/crac-files \
-        crac-demo \
+        crac-demo:checkpoint \
         java -XX:CRaCCheckpointTo=/crac-files -jar /app/crac-demo.jar

-Optionally interact with the application to warm it up.
+Optionally interact with the application at http://localhost:8080/hello to warm it up.

-Open another shell:

-    docker exec -it crac-demo-checkpoint sh

 Trigger a checkpoint:

-    jcmd `pidof java` JDK.checkpoint && exit
+    docker exec crac-demo-checkpoint jcmd /app/crac-demo.jar JDK.checkpoint

-The application will be stopped, and you should see the checkpoint files in `/crac-files`.
+The application and its container will be stopped, and you should see the checkpoint files in `crac-files`.

-Find the container ID of the container that ran the application:

-    docker ps -a

-Commit the current state of the container as a new image:

-    docker commit ${CONTAINER_ID} crac-demo:checkpoint

-Exit the application container.
+Create a restore image:

+    docker build --file Dockerfile-restore-image --tag crac-demo:restore .

+You can remove the local `crac-files` now:

+    rm -rf crac-files

 ## Restore from checkpoint

-Start a new container:
+Start a new container that restores the application from the checkpoint:

-    docker run -it \
+    docker run \
-        --cap-add=NET_ADMIN \
-        --cap-add=SYS_ADMIN \
+        --cap-add=SYS_RESOURCE \
         --rm \
         --name crac-demo \
+        --publish 8080:8080 \
-        crac-demo:checkpoint \
+        crac-demo:restore \
         java -XX:CRaCRestoreFrom=/crac-files

-## CRIU check

-You can let CRIU check if all capabilities/privileges are ok using the `criu check` command.

-Example with only the `SYS_RESOURCE` capability:

-    ❯ docker run -it --cap-add=SYS_RESOURCE --rm --name crac-demo crac-demo:checkpoint /opt/jdk/lib/criu check
-    Warn  (criu/tun.c:85): tun: Unable to create tun: No such file or directory Warn  (criu/sk-unix.c:224): unix: Unable to open a socket file: Operation not permitted Warn  (criu/net.c:3714): Unable create a network namespace: Operation not permitted Warn  (criu/net.c:3770): NSID isn't reported for network links Warn  (criu/net.c:3430): Unable to get socket network namespace Warn  (criu/kerndat.c:1466): CRIU was built without libnftables support Warn  (criu/kerndat.c:1009): Fail to mount tmfps to /tmp/.criu.move_mount_set_group.Tm0iCH: Operation not permitted Error (criu/cr-check.c:157): sys/kernel/ns_last_pid sysctl is inaccessible: Read-only file system Warn  (criu/cr-check.c:1432): Does not look good.

-Example with `--privileged`:

-    ❯ docker run -it --privileged --rm --name crac-demo crac-demo:checkpoint /opt/jdk/lib/criu check Warn  (criu/kerndat.c:1466): CRIU was built without libnftables support Looks good.
+This should start up really quickly. 🚀